rishabhsaha/aks-secure-baseline/04-subscription.md

    az deployment sub create -f subscription.json -l centralus
    ```

    If you do not have permissions on your subscription to enable Azure Defender (which requires the Azure RBAC role of _Subscription Owner_ or _Security Admin_), then instead execute the following variation of the same command.
 This will not enable Azure Defender services nor will Azure Policy attempt to enable the same (the policy will still be created, but in audit-only mode).
-Your final deployment should be to a subscription with these security services activated.
+Your final implementation should be to a subscription with these security services activated.

    ```bash
    # [This may take up to five minutes to run.]